MeteoSwiss/opendata-forecast-data/README.md

 Since the provided data is given in the native grid, it is important to note that the information on the grid is **not** stored on the vertices of the triangles.
-When retrieving the longitude and latitude be aware that they are corresponding to the center of the circumcircle of each triangle.** For more detailed information on the horizontal grid, read section 2.1 in [Working with the ICON Model](https://www.dwd.de/DE/leistungen/nwv_icon_tutorial/pdf_einzelbaende/icon_tutorial2024.pdf?__blob=publicationFile&v=3).
+When retrieving the longitude and latitude, be aware that they correspond to the **center of the circumcircle of each triangle**.
+For more detailed information on the horizontal grid, read section 2.1 in [Working with the ICON Model](https://www.dwd.de/DE/leistungen/nwv_icon_tutorial/pdf_einzelbaende/icon_tutorial2024.pdf?__blob=publicationFile&v=3).

 ### Static GRIB files